-Permit Number: NWS-2019-457

-Name of Permittee: Lake Whatcom Water and Sewer District

-Date of Issuance: June 3, 2019

-Upon completion of the activity authorized by this permit, please check the applicable boxes below, date and sign this certification, and return it to the following address:

-Department of the Army U.S. Army Corps of Engineers Seattle District, Regulatory Branch Post Office Box 3755 Seattle, Washington 98124-3755

-Please note that your permitted activity is subject to a compliance inspection by a U.S. Army Corps of Engineers representative.
+Permi t Number: NWS-2019-457 Name of Permittee: Lake Whatcom Water and Sewer District Date of Issuance: June 3, 2019 he activity authorized by this permit, please check the applicable boxes below, date tion, and return it to the following address: U.S. Seat Post artment of the Army Army Corps of Engineers ttle District, Regulatory Branch Office Box 3755 ttle, Washington 98124-3755 Please note that your permitted activity is subject to a compliance inspection by a U.S. Army Corps of Engineers representative.
 If you fail to comply with the terms and conditions of your authorization, your permit may be subject to suspension, modification, or revocation.
 The work authorized by the above-referenced permit has been completed in accordance with the terms and conditions of this permit.
-Date work complete: Photographs and as-built drawings of the authorized work (OPTIONAL, unless required as a Special Condition of the permit).

-If applicable, the mitigation required (e.g., construction and plantings) in the above-referenced permit has been completed in accordance with the terms and conditions of this permit (not including future monitoring).
-Date work complete: Photographs and as-built drawings of the mitigation (OPTIONAL, unless required as a Special Condition of the permit).
+Date work complete: uphs and as-built drawings of the authorized work (OPTIONAL, unless required scial Condition of the permit). permit has bee including futur the mitigation required (e.g., construction and plantings) in the above-referenced in completed in accordance with the terms and conditions of this permit (not be monitoring).
+The property of the permit (not be monitoring). aphs and as-built drawings of the mitigation (OPTIONAL, unless required as a Condition of the permit).
+Printed Name:Signature:

-Printed Name:

-Signature: